minanew12/2024-05-pooltogether-judging/README.md

 The impact of this issue is very low for competitive bots since claim simulations are commonly available and encouraged.

+**InfectedIsm**

+Hey @nevillehuang, just noticed #57 is incorrectly duplicated with this finding.
+The submission do not show the fee calculation error, it simply tell that a user could claim the canary tier before prizes are claimed, which will increase the PrizePool.claimedCount counter, which is expected behavior.
+There is no reference about already claimed prizes which are still counted as claimed by the VRGDA.
+Sorry for not having noticed it before.

+**InfectedIsm**

+@WangSecurity can you check this please, it has been overlooked, thanks (I've shared 6 days ago that #57 is not a duplicate of this finding)

-# Issue M-14: The RNG finish draw auction rewards are overpaid due to missing to account for the time it takes to fulfill the Witnet randomness request
+# Issue M-13: The RNG finish draw auction rewards are overpaid due to missing to account for the time it takes to fulfill the Witnet randomness request

 Source: https://github.com/sherlock-audit/2024-05-pooltogether-judging/issues/126